Information for 2021-2022

 Marlowe, Christopher.
 Tamburlaine, parts I and II: Doctor Faustus, A- and B-texts ; The Jew of Malta ; Edward II.
 Edited by David M. Bevington and Eric Rasmussen.
 Oxford World's Classics.
 (Oxford: Oxford University Press, 2008).

 Shakespeare, William.
 The Norton Shakespeare.
 Third edition.
-Edited by S. Greenblatt et al. (New York: W. W. Norton & Company, 2016).
+Edited by S. Greenblatt et al. (New York: W. W. Norton and Company, 2016).

 Webster, John.
 The White Devil ; the Duchess of Malfi ; The Devil's Law-Case ; A Cure for a Cuckold.
 Edited by René Weis.
 Oxford World's Classics.
 (Oxford: Oxford University Press, 2009).

-Summer Reading Please note that it is our expectation that students will return after the summer having read the 6 non-Shakespearean plays and made a good start on Shakespeare.
-There are three weeks during term where you will be expected to read two plays, and all the lectures will assume that you have knowledge of the non-Shakespearean plays, so if you do only one thing to prepare for the module this should be it.
+Summer Reading: Please note that it is our expectation that students will return after the summer having read the 6 non-Shakespearean plays and made a good start on Shakespeare.
+There are some weeks during term two where you will be expected to read two plays, and all the lectures will assume that you have knowledge of the non-Shakespearean plays, so if you do only one thing to prepare for the module this should be it.
 Please don't ignore this advice!